BlokasLabs/pimidi-docs/docs/alsa.md

 ### RawMIDI Pimidi Identifiers

-Here are all the possible Pimidi RawMIDI persistent identifiers:
+Here is a list of all possible Pimidi RawMIDI persistent identifiers:

 | `sel` Position | RawMIDI Identifier for Port A | RawMIDI Identifier for Port B |
 | -------------- | ----------------------------- | ----------------------------- |